Planning for beyond Brentford

 STUDENT ENTITLEMENT STATEMENT FOR CAREERS EDUCATION, INFORMATION, ADVICE AND GUIDANCE (CEIAG)

-This Entitlement is designed to reflect the three core aims outlined in the Career Development Institute framework:
+The Entitlement above is designed to reflect the six core learning areas outlined in the Career Development Institute framework: